wildardoc/mediabox/README.md

 # Mediabox

 Mediabox is an all Docker Container based media aggregator stack.

+This version is based on https://github.com/tom472/mediabox

 Components include: